webmastersmith/notes/Git/Git.md

 **Edges**

-- Git maintains 3 snapshots of the files, which are stored in seperate directories.
+- Git maintains 3 snapshots of the files, which are stored in separate directories.

-**Working Directory**
+1. **Working Directory**

-- not tracked by git until you stage it.
-- git tracks files that are new or need to be modified.
-If you want to track them, add to staging area.
+- git only tracks files you add to staging area. `git add fileName`.
 - when you delete file, it's shadow is still in the staging area if you had added it.

-**Staging Area**
+2. **Staging Area**

 - review work before it's committed to repository
 - staging area can be reversed before committing to repository